Bernard-LTW/unit4_project/README.md

 ### Design statement

-**insert something here
+I will design a social media platfom on a website built with Flask, Bootstap, HTML and CSS which stores data in an SQLite database for me and my classmates.
+This website will allow me and my classmates to post code and descriptions of them accordingly, with a like/dislike system to moderate content.
+Everything is secured under a hashed login system to keep user data secure.
+It will take approximately 1 month to complete and will be evaluated according to criterias below:

 ## Success Criteria

 1. The website must keep users seperately with an encrypted login system
 1. The website must be able to represent code with the correct syntax highlighting for the appropriate language and the correct indentations
-1. The website must allow posting of code and comments
+1. The website must allow posting of code and description
 1. Users should be able to like/dislike certain posts to increase authenticity of posted content
 1. The website will be able to sort the posts by user/amount of likes/time posted
 1. The website should allow for the changing of passwords per user